sander/hierarchical-deterministic-keys/context.md

     - Local threshold/aggregated ECSDSA (unlikely to be under patent claims, investigation required)
     - Local ECDH (unlikely to be under patent claims, investigation required)

-[HDKD_specs.md](HDKD_specs.md) details a proposal for a HDKD.
+The [keys.md](keys.md) specification details a proposal for a HDKD.
 Next, current work on how to utilize the HDKD in deriving PoP keys is presented.

 ## Issue 3: Deriving PoP keys